-The applicants wanting to subscribe Shares must provide the Registrar and Transfer Agent with all necessary information, which the Registrar and Transfer Agent may reasonably require to verify the identity of the applicant.
-Failure to do so may result in the Registrar and Transfer Agent refusing to accept the subscription for Shares in the Fund.
+Investors wanting to subscribe in Shares of the Fund must provide the Administrative Agent with all necessary information which the Administrative Agent may reasonably require to verify the identity of the applicant.
+Failure to do so will result in the Registrar and Transfer Agent refusing to accept the subscription for units in the Fund.
+Moreover, investors need to indicate whether they invest on their own account or on behalf of a third party.